In the User Management chapter we already visited the Access and Backend Users module. Here is a brief presentation of the other modules.

 The Configuration module can be used to view the various

-configuration arrays used by the CMS.
+configuration arrays used by TYPO3 CMS.
 It is not the goal

-of this tutorial to describe the role of each of these arrays,
+of this tutorial to described the role of each of these arrays,

-you can discover their function as you dig deeper into
+you discover their function as you dig deeper into

 TYPO3 CMS.
 Let’s just mention that the

 The Reports module contains information and diagnostic data about your TYPO3 CMS installation.
-It is recommended that you regularly check the “Status Report” as it will inform you about configuration errors, security issues, etc.
+It is particularly worthwhile to regularly check out the “Status Report” as it will inform you about bad configuration, security issues, etc.